gonz951/Payroll-Tracker/README.md

 This project was mostly a learning experience on figuring out how to read javascript.
 I learned a lot about local vs global scopes while working on this, and a lot more on how things flow in JS.
 I also learned how to ask for help when I'm stuck, or else I won't be able to move forward and will remain stubborn.

-Alongside this, it's also good reference on how to connect a table to JS and plenty of other things.
+Alongside this, it's also good reference on how to connect a table to JS and plenty similar to that.

 ## Table of Contents